 Following de Saussure Møller was an early laryngals.
 Few (except A. Cuny) accepted his theory about the genetic relationship between IE and Semitic languages.

-Publications: diss.
+Publications: Diss.
 Die Palatalreihe der indogermanischen Grundsprache im Germanischen.
+66 p.
+Lp.
 1875.